stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 the archways by a sharp turn outward into the open floor, wound spirally up the stupendous cylindrical wall like an inside counterpart of those once climbing outside the monstrous towers or ziggurats of antique Babylon.
-Only the rapidity of our flight, and the perspective which confounded the descent with the tower&rsquo;s inner wall, had prevented our noticing this feature from the air, and thus caused us to seek another avenue to the sub-glacial level.
+Only the rapidity of our flight, and the perspective which confounded the descent with the tower's inner wall, had prevented our noticing this feature from the air, and thus caused us to seek another avenue to the sub-glacial level.
 Pabodie might have been able to tell what sort of engineering held it in place, but Danforth and I could merely admire and marvel.
 We could see mighty stone corbels and pillars here and there, but what we saw seemed inadequate to the function performed.
-The thing was excellently preserved up to the present top of the tower&mdash;a highly remarkable circumstance in view of its exposure&mdash;and its shelter had done much to protect the bizarre and disturbing cosmic sculptures on the walls.
+The thing was excellently preserved up to the present top of the tower--a highly remarkable circumstance in view of its exposure--and its shelter had done much to protect the bizarre and disturbing cosmic sculptures on the walls.

-  As we stepped out into the awesome half-daylight of this monstrous cylinder-bottom&mdash;fifty million years old, and without doubt the most primally ancient structure ever to meet our eyes&mdash;we saw that the ramp-traversed sides stretched dizzily up to a height of fully sixty feet.
-This, we recalled from our a&euml;rial survey, meant an outside glaciation of some forty feet; since the yawning gulf we had seen from the plane had been at the top of an approximately twenty-foot mound of crumbled masonry, somewhat sheltered for three-fourths of its circumference by the massive curving walls of a line of higher ruins.
+  As we stepped out into the awesome half-daylight of this monstrous cylinder-bottom--fifty million years old, and without doubt the most primally ancient structure ever to meet our eyes--we saw that the ramp-traversed sides stretched dizzily up to a height of fully sixty feet.
+This, we recalled from our aërial survey, meant an outside glaciation of some forty feet; since the yawning gulf we had seen from the plane had been at the top of an approximately twenty-foot mound of crumbled masonry, somewhat sheltered for three-fourths of its circumference by the massive curving walls of a line of higher ruins.
 According to the sculptures the original tower had stood in the centre of an immense circular plaza; and had been perhaps 500 or 600 feet high, with tiers of horizontal discs near the top, and a row of needle-like spires along the upper rim.
-Most of the masonry had obviously toppled outward rather than inward&mdash;a fortunate happening, since otherwise the ramp might have been shattered and the whole interior choked.
+Most of the masonry had obviously toppled outward rather than inward--a fortunate happening, since otherwise the ramp might have been shattered and the whole interior choked.
 As it was, the ramp shewed sad battering; whilst the choking was such that all the archways at the bottom seemed to have been recently half-cleared.

   It took us only a moment to conclude that this was indeed the route by which those others had descended, and that this would be the logical route for our own ascent despite the long trail of paper we had left elsewhere.
-The tower&rsquo;s mouth was no farther from the foothills and our waiting plane than was the great terraced building we had entered, and any further sub-glacial exploration we might make on this trip would lie in this general region.
+The tower's mouth was no farther from the foothills and our waiting plane than was the great terraced building we had entered, and any further sub-glacial exploration we might make on this trip would lie in this general region.
-Oddly, we were still thinking about possible later trips&mdash;even after all we had seen and guessed.
+Oddly, we were still thinking about possible later trips--even after all we had seen and guessed.
 Then as we picked our way cautiously over the debris of the great floor, there came a sight which for the time excluded all other matters.

-  It was the neatly huddled array of three sledges in that farther angle of the ramp&rsquo;s lower and outward-projecting course which had hitherto been screened from our view.
+  It was the neatly huddled array of three sledges in that farther angle of the ramp's lower and outward-projecting course which had hitherto been screened from our view.
-There they were&mdash;the three sledges missing from Lake&rsquo;s camp&mdash;shaken by a hard usage which must have included forcible dragging along great reaches of snowless masonry and debris, as well as much hand portage over utterly unnavigable places.
-They were carefully and intelligently packed and strapped, and contained things memorably familiar enough&mdash;the gasoline stove, fuel cans, instrument cases, provision tins, tarpaulins obviously bulging with books, and some bulging with less obvious contents&mdash;everything derived from Lake&rsquo;s equipment.
+There they were--the three sledges missing from Lake's camp--shaken by a hard usage which must have included forcible dragging along great reaches of snowless masonry and debris, as well as much hand portage over utterly unnavigable places.
+They were carefully and intelligently packed and strapped, and contained things memorably familiar enough--the gasoline stove, fuel cans, instrument cases, provision tins, tarpaulins obviously bulging with books, and some bulging with less obvious contents--everything derived from Lake's equipment.
 After what we had found in that other room, we were in a measure prepared for this encounter.
 The really great shock came when we stepped over and undid one tarpaulin whose outlines had peculiarly disquieted us.
 It seems that others as well as Lake had been interested in collecting